 Interested in interning with [RW!] to serve our migrant community?

-Our internships typically start in spring or fall, and run for a semester or a year.
+Refugees Welcome! has both Intern and Research Fellow roles that may appeal to students in a variety of disciplinary backgrounds.
+These positions typically start in spring or fall, and run for a semester or an academic year.
+We also consider applicants who may be interested in summer internships.
 These are work from home, flexible roles, that require a minimum time commitment of 10 hours per week.
 Please find open positions and instructions on how to apply below.

 To apply, please send your resume and cover letter to email@example.com